 Burma or Myanmar?

-The country has been known for centuries in English as ‘Burma’, but in 1989 the military government decided, as part of a campaign to eradicate the remnants of the colonial past, to make the official English name ‘Myanmar’, the same as it is pronounced in the official language i.e. Burmese – or as it is now known, Myanmar language.
-This is rather like making Germany’s official name ‘Deutschland’.
-This is the name by which the country is now known in the UN and other international organisations.
-However Burma Children’s Fund has chosen to use the name Burma and the other historic names because most of our supporters find this approach more familiar.
+The country was known for centuries in English as ‘Burma’, but in 1989 the military government decided to make the official English name ‘Myanmar’, the same as it is pronounced in the official language i.e. Burmese [Myanmar language].
+However, the Burma Children’s Fund has chosen to use the name Burma and the other historic names because most of our supporters find this approach more familiar.
 Also for the many World War 2 vet¬erans and their relatives the original place names of battles trigger special memories of their comrades.

 Located in South East Asia, Burma is naturally beautiful and culturally rich.
 It shares borders with India and Bangladesh to the North and West.
 China is on its North Eastern border and Laos and Thailand lie to the East.
-There is a long Southern coastal strip facing the Andaman Sea and the central heartland is ‘anyar’ – which is the dry zone from about Shwebo to Prome.
+There is a long Southern coastal strip facing the Andaman Sea and the central heartland is the dry zone from about Shwebo to Prome.